mmbman/Katagiri/jewel-mirror-awareness.md

 So when I look at myself, sometimes I feel good and sometimes I don’t feel good, because everything in life is up and down.
 But there is no way to escape this up and down.
 So basically I must just accept, just stand up and proceed.
 With stability.
 By myself.

 Then I can experience up and down, and take care of it.
 If I don’t proceed by myself, stably, how can I survive an up and down life?
-And so you should read this passage in the Tenzo Kyokan, and consider it again and again.
+And so you should read this passage in the *Tenzo Kyokun*, and consider it again and again.

 ---